 - Some distributors did not want to or were unfamiliar with setting up another email address

-- If personal emails were used, they often did not come through or were immediately categorised as SPAM as they came from unknown emails addresses to the recipient
+- If personal emails were used, they often did not come through or were immediately categorized as SPAM as they came from unknown emails addresses to the recipient

-- Clinics, hospital and other healthcare venues automatically marked unrecognised emails as SPAM
+- Clinics, hospital and other healthcare venues automatically marked unrecognized emails as SPAM

 - Even when they got through, they delivered a low or slow response rate.
 Some distributors would get a response in a few days, and then would have to wait a week to get another response again.